William Joynson-Hicks, 1st Viscount Brentford: Later career

 As the time for a new general election loomed, Baldwin contemplated reshuffling his Cabinet to move Churchill from the Exchequer to the India Office, and asking all ministers older than himself (Baldwin was born in 1867) to step down, with the exception of Sir Austen Chamberlain.
 Joynson-Hicks would have been one of those asked to retire from the Cabinet if the Conservatives had been re-elected.

 The Conservatives unexpectedly lost power at the general election in May 1929.
 A month after the election Joynson-Hicks was raised to the peerage as the Viscount Brentford, of Newick in the County of Sussex in the Dissolution Honours (necessitating a by-election at which the Conservatives narrowly held his old seat).

 Lord Brentford remained a senior figure in the Conservative Party, but due to his declining health he was not invited to join the National Government at its formation in August 1931.
 As late as October 1931 Lord Beaverbrook urged him to set up a Conservative Shadow Cabinet, as an alternative to the National Government.
 The National Government was reconstructed in November 1931, but again he was not offered a return to office.

 Family

 Lord Brentford married Grace Lynn, only daughter of Richard Hampson Joynson, JP, of Bowdon Cheshire, on 12 June 1895 in St. Margaret's Church, Westminster.
 They had two sons and one daughter.

 Joynson-Hicks died at Newick Park, Sussex, on 8 June 1932, aged 66.
-His wealth at death was £67,661 5s 7d (around £4m at 2016 prices).
+His wealth at death was £67,661 5s 7d.

 His widow the Viscountess Brentford died in January 1952.
 He was succeeded by his eldest son, Richard.
 His youngest son, the Hon.
 Lancelot (who succeeded in the viscountcy in 1958), was also a Conservative politician.